-We got cozy and watched a movie in one of the bunks.
+We got cosy and watched a movie in one of the bunks.
 The luggage rack not only doubles as a place to crack your elbow off of in your sleep but a makeshift bedside table too!
-Also, the earbuds did a good job of muffling the yakking and coughing of other second class travelers.
+Also, the earbuds did a good job of muffling the yakking and coughing of other second-class travellers.
 Double win!

 How to make your second class train trip in Thailand better